rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 it might keep acquiring some power continuously eventually resulting in existential catastrophe.
 The trade-off between utilisation and acquisition of power would depend on the discounting of the agent's utility function within the time horizon.
-This could push the time horizon down even further.
+This could push the required time horizon down even further.

 Given how short the time horizon would have to be, the usefulness analysis of myopic agents proceeds very similarly to that of purely deontological agents